 A guest post by Stéphanie from Ethno Travels

-The best way to explore the French Basque Country is by car.
-This French Basque Country road trip, covering the coast and small villages, takes 5 days and it is the ideal tour of the Basque Country for those who love the ocean, mountain, history, small towns, local specialties, and good wine.
+The best way to explore the French Basque Country is by car, on a road trip.
+This French Basque Country Road Trip covering the coast and some small villages takes 5 days and it is the ideal French Basque Country itinerary for those who love the ocean, mountain, history, small towns, local specialties, and good wine.

 - Start: Biarritz

 - Finish: Biarritz (or Bayonne if you take the train)

 - Total distance: 180 km, 3 hours drive in total

 - Best for: Sightseeing, landscapes, nature, small towns, food

 Road Trip French Basque Country Map

 French Basque Country Road Trip Itinerary

 This French Basque Country itinerary starts from Biarritz, on the French Basque coast.
 Arrive at Biarritz Pays Basque airport or Biarritz railway station and stay in Biarritz for one night.
 Hotel Windsor Grande Plage, facing the Grande Plage beach, is ideally situated close to the main attractions.
 Located in an ancient private mansion, the hotel is eco-labeled.